vinaykondru/saarthi/README.md

 # saarthipedgody assignment         *******frontend assignment**********
-task1 is in main1 branch
+task1 is in main1 branch,
 task2 is in master branch